momentumlearn/curriculum-notes/py-intro.md

 ---

-## Expressions and statements in JavaScript
+## Expressions and statements in Python

 In a computer language, a group of words, numbers, and operators that performs a specific task is a **statement**.
 We say a statement is "run" or "executed".